ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

 253. ### You notice that the CNN model you constructed displays hints of overfitting.
      You want to make sure that overfitting is minimized, and that the model is converged to an optimal fit.
-     Which of the following is TRUE with regards to achieving your goal?
+     How you can  achieve the goal?

      You have to add L1/L2 regularization, and reduce the amount of training data.--